PCC. Local. Global. Integrated.

 Group strategy

-The active investment portfolio management of PCC SE includes the development of investments.
-We focus equally on acquiring new investments and further developing existing activities and projects.
-Our focus is primarily on positioning in less competitive sub-markets and market niches.
-Our investment priorities continue to be particularly in the growing economies of Central, Eastern and Southeastern Europe, but we are increasingly also tapping into growth markets on other continents, especially in Asia.
+PCC SE actively manages its portfolio of companies, ensuring the development of the holding’s subsidiaries.
+This work centers on the acquisition of new portfolio companies, as well as the development of existing activities and projects.
+Our focus is to establish ourselves in less competitive sub-markets and market niches.
+We continue to invest mainly in the emerging markets of Central, Eastern, and South Eastern Europe, but we also concentrate on gaining entry to growth markets on other continents, primarily in Asia.

-On the other hand, PCC divests when attractive returns can be achieved in this way and the released funds can be invested in the expansion of other core activities.
-In addition, the holding company also separates from investments if they do not achieve satisfactory returns or no longer show attractive development potential.
+On the other hand, PCC can decide to divest operations where disposal offers attractive gains, and the released funds can be used to drive other core activities.
+The holding company will also dispose of portfolio entities where these are unable to generate satisfactory returns or no longer offer attractive development potential.

 Corporate philosophy

-We understand our principles as the success-critical basis for the permanent positioning of PCC in the globalizing and rapidly changing markets.
-This way, we can occupy lucrative niches in a growing number of sectors and industries, achieve higher profits by increasing our efficiency, and continuously optimize our portfolio.
+We consider our principles the mission-critical foundation of a sustainable position for PCC in an environment of increasing globalization and ever more rapidly changing markets.
+They enable us to occupy lucrative niches in a growing number of sectors and industries, to increase our profits through higher efficiency, and to continuously optimize our company Portfolio.

 Group segments